s3ql/s3ql/developer-notes/block_cache.md

 Each worker receives a **clone** of the receive end.
 When a worker exits (normally or due to an unhandled exception), its clone closes.
 Once all clones are closed, subsequent sends raise `trio.BrokenResourceError` instead of blocking — preventing deadlocks when all workers have died.

-The number of workers equals `backend_pool.max_connections`, matching the available backend connection pool capacity.
+The number of workers equals `backend.max_connections`, matching the size of the backend's connection pool.

-### 3.5 BackendPool
+### 3.5 Shared backend

-`BackendPool` (`src/s3ql/backends/pool.py`) is a connection pool governed by a `trio.CapacityLimiter`.
-Acquired via `async with self.backend_pool() as backend:`.
-The limiter ensures that at most `max_connections` backend operations run concurrently.
-Since upload and removal workers each acquire a backend connection for their operation, the pool bounds total concurrent backend I/O.
+The `BlockCache` holds a single `AsyncComprencBackend` (`self.backend`) shared across all workers.
+Each backend wraps an `HTTPConnectionPool` that caps wire-level concurrency at `max_connections`.
+Upload and removal workers issue requests concurrently against this one instance; the connection pool serialises wire access while letting work overlap above the HTTP layer.

 ## 4. Key Data Structures and Invariants